 Concentration: Advanced Practice Nursing - Online Learning - Visit Website

-The University of North Dakota's Doctor of Nursing Practice (DNP) offers advanced nursing professionals a rigorous online pathway to enhance leadership and clinical expertise.
-This post-master's program provides two specialized tracks: Advanced Practice Nursing and Leadership, each designed to elevate healthcare outcomes.
-Requiring 36-37 graduate credits, the program focuses on evidence-based research, health policy, informatics, and systems-focused practice.
-Applicants need a master's nursing degree, current RN licensure, and a minimum 3.0 GPA.
-Unique program features include a comprehensive scholarly DNP project, emphasizing critical thinking and professional development in complex healthcare environments.
+The University of North Dakota's online post-master's DNP program offers Advanced Practice Nursing and Leadership tracks.
+Requiring 36-37 graduate credits, this program focuses on evidence-based research, health policy, and informatics.
+Applicants need a master's in nursing, active RN licensure, and a 3.0 GPA.
+A scholarly DNP project provides practical experience in complex healthcare settings.

 • Online post-master's DNP program